leeowenowen/rxjava-examples/README.md

 can learn RxJava API everywhere!

-click the api name, and you can see the source code, output and relevant marble diagram at the same time.
+click the api name, and you can see the source code, output and relevant marble diagram at the same time. all the source codes show on the sample gui are generated from my project source, and all the marble diagram is loaded from load.

 [Download APK](https://raw.githubusercontent.com/wiki/leeowenowen/rxjava-examples/apk/app-debug.apk)